Research Snapshot

 Lithium’s latest move matters because it is no longer just a dead-cat bounce in a damaged commodity equity.
 Albemarle, still the market’s cleanest liquid lithium proxy, surged 16.31% to $215.62 — almost exactly back to its 52-week high of $215.69.

 That kind of move changes the conversation.
-A lithium proxy that goes from depressed-cycle pricing to the edge of a breakout stops behaving like a forgotten commodity laggard and starts behaving like a sector the market is willing to re-rate again.
+A lithium proxy that goes from depressed-cycle pricing to the evidence gap of a breakout stops behaving like a forgotten commodity laggard and starts behaving like a sector the market is willing to re-rate again.

 What changed